bmbbhiwapur-cmd/DrugHunter_game/README.md

-# 🧬 CSI: Drug Discovery — Educational Game
+# 🧬 Drug Hunter — Educational Game

 An interactive educational game for UG/PG students learning **molecular docking** and **drug discovery**.
-Built with Streamlit.
+Built by Sarang Dhote.

 ## 🎮 How it works